PGBI/cakephp3-soft-delete/README.md

 ## Purpose

 This Cakephp plugin enables you to make your models soft deletable.
+When soft deleting an entity, it is not actually removed from your database.
+Instead, a `deleted` timestamp is set on the record.

 ## Requirements

-This plugins has been developped for cakephp 3.x.
+This plugins has been developed for cakephp 3.x.

 ## Installation